gbinal/tobago/index.md

 ## What this site is
-* A forum where neighbors can plan and organize events
+* A website where neighbors can plan and organize events
-* Neighborhood resources
+* Links to neighborhood resources
-* Volunteer effort
+* A part-time, neighborly volunteer effort
-* Inclusive and positive place
+* An inclusive and positive place
 * A way for neighbors to connect with each other
+* Something free, useful and for you
+* Open to contributions by anyone who lives here
+* Continuously in progress and change

 ## What this site isn’t
-* Nextdoor 2.0
-* Formal Organization
-* Nonprofit nor a for-profit
-* Budgeted (doesn’t receive or spend money)
-* A message board
+* A message board or email listserv
+* A formal or official organization
+* Neither a nonprofit or a for-profit organization
+* A group that receives or spends money or keeps a budget
-* Outlet for negativity
+* An outlet for negativity